BenWF2004/BBB-Permeability-ML-Prediction/README.md

 ---

 ## **Notes**
+- This repository utilises the **[B3DB](https://github.com/theochem/B3DB) for BBB data**.
 - Ensure all required dependencies are installed **before running any scripts.**
 - If using **GPU acceleration**, make sure CUDA drivers and libraries are correctly installed.
 - Ensure all paths are correctly set before running any script.
 - For debugging or testing, reduce dataset size or Optuna trial count to speed up execution.
+- For further details on B3DB, please refer to the paper: [Nature article](https://www.nature.com/articles/s41597-021-01069-5).
 ---